YK12321/Budgeteer/readme.md

 ### User Assumptions

+1. **Item Availability**: We assumed that the user's item can be found in the shops.
+If they do not, then the app will simply not display anything
-1. **Internet Access**: Users have basic internet connectivity to access the web application
+2. **Internet Access**: Users have basic internet connectivity to access the web application
-2. **Browser Compatibility**: Users have a modern web browser (Chrome, Firefox, Safari, Edge - released within last 2 years)
+3. **Browser Compatibility**: Users have a modern web browser (Chrome, Firefox, Safari, Edge - released within last 2 years)
-3. **Search Behavior**: Users can describe items in simple terms (e.g., "milk" rather than "Lactose-free 2% partly skimmed milk 2L")
+4. **Search Behavior**: Users can describe items in simple terms (e.g., "milk" rather than "Lactose-free 2% partly skimmed milk 2L")
-4. **Price Sensitivity**: Users prioritize cost savings over brand loyalty or store preference
 5. **Shopping Lists**: Users shop for multiple items at once, making store comparison valuable

+### Shopping Behavior Assumptions

+1. **Single Store Preference**: We assumed that it would be cheaper for the user to buy all the items from the same store, than to travel to multiple stores
+2. **Budget Constraints**: If the budget is too low, the AI system removes some items to meet the user's price constraints
+3. **Price Sensitivity**: Users prioritize cost savings over brand loyalty or store preference

 ### Technical Assumptions